MAVERICK Mondays: Number 26

 BRET: "It's the safest place."

 Always the most reluctant of all possible heroes, Bret Maverick is more disinclined than ever in the face of Smoky's misguided reverence.
-Ironically, sister Holly Vaughn is right--the real Bret would be a very positive influence on the aspiring young gunman.
+Ironically, sister Holly Vaughn is right--Bret would be a very positive influence on the aspiring young gunman.
 Smoky's odds of ever growing old seem long from the get-go, since he's willing and able to put his life on the line over a mud splash when we first meet him.
-Not something the ever-prudent Bret would let escalate.
+Not something the ever-prudent Bret would allow to escalate.

 "When a fellow's brother gets killed, it's up to the fellow's brother to get the fellow who killed the fellow's brother."

 Everyone seems to believe this imperative, except pragmatic Bret.
 Upon hearing that brother Bart has been gunned down, Bret's response is immediate and decisive: he's going out for breakfast.
 Later we receive further clarity on the younger Maverick's location and the impossibility that this "report" could be true.
 If it were, though, Bret's reaction later tells us what he thinks of this unwritten rule--he sends the bounty hunter looking for his brother!
 After all, that's his problem.

 HOLLY: "Stupid, silly pride.
 A man is coming here to kill you.
 Why must you stay here and face him?"

 Suggesting that it is Smoky, not Bret, who is more isolated in this idolatry of honor, Jeb Haines slowly, menacingly approaches Bret Maverick--and promptly concludes that he has the wrong man.
 Haines later picks a much more winnable gunfight and proves to be at least as cash-motivated as any Maverick.
 The latter also applies to Burgess and the Sheriff.
 So much for nobility.